paysera/app-fast-enough-workshop/README.md

 * `frontend`
   * `cd` to directory
   * run `docker-compose up` container will make `npm install` and launch node's `light-server`.
+  * go inside this container by entering `docker exec -it -u node frontend_node_1 bash`
+  * launch webpack to watch for assets - `npm run watch`
   * go to address `http://localhost:9999` - you should see some text

 Try both of these address - you should see some logs in containers